How to Automate Employee Onboarding for Small Business (Step-by-Step)

 Self-service onboarding portals let new hires complete paperwork before day one.
 Set up a form that collects tax documents (W-4, I-9), emergency contacts, direct deposit details, and policy acknowledgements.
 E-signature tools like DocuSign or PandaDoc handle the signing automatically, and your HRIS tracks completion status.

 The key is automated reminders.
-When a document is outstanding 48 hours before the start date, the system sends a follow-up — not you.
+When a document is still outstanding close to the start date, the system sends a follow-up — not you.

 Welcome sequence automation